rangle/ngCourse2/handout/a11y/key-concerns/semantic-markup.md

 ```
 [View Example](https://plnkr.co/edit/LHFNBsdcfbRPFnQg1DE8?p=preview)

-Here, we use the `header` element instead of a `div`.
-This lets the browser know that the elements within provide information about the site as a whole rather than about the specific page.
-We replace anotehr `div` with the `navigation` element.
-This lets the browser know the elements within are related to accessing different parts of the page or site.
+Here, we use the `header` element instead of a `div`, which lets the browser know that the elements within provide information about the site as a whole rather than about the specific page.

+We replace another `div` with the `nav` element, which lets the browser know the elements within are related to accessing different parts of the page or site.

 We also nest `router-outlet` within a `main` element, which tells the browser that the content loaded into the router outlet is the main content of the page.

 There are a couple of new attributes on different elements as well to give the browser even more information.
 The `alt` attribute has been added to the image to let the browser know that it's a logo image.
 There's also an `aria-live` attribute on the `main` element.